sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 If you don't have seconds enabled, please let me know about the excessive CPU usage.

+#### Why does the menu bar hide when I click the Dato menu bar item?

+This is a macOS 14 bug and unfortunately not something I can work around.

+If you work at Apple → [FB13544993](https://github.com/feedback-assistant/reports/issues/457)

+#### How can I edit an event in Dato?

+Dato does not support editing events.
+Simply double-click the event in the event list to edit it in the Calendar app.

 #### How can I toggle AM/PM for the time?

 Dato adheres to what you have set in “System Settings › General › Language and Region”.